Arsen Avakov: Personal fortune and business

+Among Arsen Avakov’s closest business partners are his wife Inna and his son Oleksandr.
+Arsen Avakov and members of his family own several dozen companies and subsidiaries.
+Officially, Avakov’s 2015 electronic asset declaration lists 15 legal entities of which Arsen Avakov or Inna Avakova are the ultimate beneficial owners.

+For 2016, Arsen Avakov declared, among other assets, 12 shares of the football club Metalist.

+At the end of February 2018, media outlets reported that Avakov owned a 26-room villa in Italy with a total area of 566 m², located in San Felice Circeo (Lazio region) on the Mediterranean coast.
+According to registry records, the property was acquired through the company Avitalia S.R.L., 100% of which is owned by Arsen Avakov via its subsidiary Ferdico S.R.L.
+In an interview with Ukrainska Pravda, the Minister of Internal Affairs stated that the acquisition of the villa was one of his wife’s projects.

+In March 2019, information emerged about Arsen Avakov’s acquisition of the online media outlet Bukvy.

 In 2022, Avakov held a charity event “Turning wine into boots for the Armed Forces of Ukraine”, in which he sold his collection of wines collected in 2010-2011 at wine auctions, mainly in London and New York.
 The collection was kept in Avakov's apartment in Kharkiv and survived the bombing that damaged the house.
 As a result of the action, UAH 6,353,528 was collected.
 With the funds received, 2,500 pairs of tactical shoes for the military were purchased and transferred to the front lines.

 In 2022–2023, at his own expense, he launched production of micropower plants and video monitoring systems for the needs of Army.